 If you’ve helped someone, you might feel more comfortable asking them to help you.
 These could be small things, like getting someone a cup of tea or including them in an email.
 If someone is helpful, email and thank them.
 Copying other people will let other people know what works for you.

-Bringing in food can help to start conversations, particularly about things that aren’t about disability.
+Bringing in food can help to start conversations, particularly about things that are not about disability.
 Talking about what matters to you will help you to find common interests.

 Get involved with social events

-Allies at work can help you to get what you need
+Allies at work can help you get what you need

-People who know about your condition can help to make sure that things are inclusive and accessible for you when you aren’t around to say something yourself.
+People who know about your condition can help to make sure that things are inclusive and accessible for you when you are not around to say something yourself.
 Things can get lost in translation, such as when you need something from your IT or facilities team.